 He has toured the Pacific Northwest, Northern California, Louisiana and Texas with Singer/Songwriter John Craigie.

-In the New Orleans area Cooper plays regularly at Kerry Irish Pub (French Quarter), The French Market (French Quarter) and the Mandeville Trailhead Community Market (Northshore).
-On the road he plays regularly at The Blue Dog Café of Lake Charles.
+In the New Orleans area Cooper plays regularly at Kerry Irish Pub (French Quarter), The Crescent City Farmers Market in Bucktown in New Orleans and the Mandeville Trailhead Community Market (Northshore).
+On the road he plays regularly at MacFarlane's Celtic Pub in Lake Charles, and tours in Pensacola, Florida, Tuscaloosa, Alabama, Pascagoula, Mississippi and Ocean Springs, Mississippi.
 He makes occasional appearances at Buffa's (The Marigny in New Orleans), Ruby's Roadhouse in Mandeville, St. John's Coffeehouse in Covington and the Bottle and Tap in Baton Rouge.
 He opened for David Egan at the legendary Maple Leaf Bar in Uptown New Orleans (2011) and played at the equally legendary Tipitina's in New Orleans (with Crossing Canal) in 2016.

 Other notable shows include:

 Opened for Webb Wilder, Chuck Brodsky, Malcolm Holcombe, Beausoleil, Steve Conn, Roy Book Binder (All Solo) and Will Kimbrough (with Crossing Canal) at The Red Dragon Listening Room in Baton Rouge

 Opened for John Craigie, Mia Borders, Fort Defiance and Lynn Drury at the Dyson House in Baton Rouge

 Opened for The Mulligan Brothers (with Crossing Canal) at the Hartley-Vey Theatre in Baton Rouge

-Opening for Mipso, C. W. Stoneking (All Solo) and The War and Treaty (with Crossing Canal) at Gasa Gasa in New Orleans
+Opened for Mipso, C. W. Stoneking (Both Solo) and The War and Treaty (with Crossing Canal) at Gasa Gasa in New Orleans

 Performed at The House of Blues Foundation Room Songwriter Sessions in New Orleans in 2018